kearutherford/BerkeleyForestsAnalytics/README.md

     - **count_100h:** Transect counts of the number of intersections for 100-hour fuels.
 Must be an integer greater than or equal to 0.
     - **length_1h:** The length of the sampling transect for 1-hour fuels in either meters or feet.
-The class of this variables must be numeric.
+The class of this variable must be numeric.
     - **length_10h:** The length of the sampling transect for 10-hour fuels in either meters or feet.
-The class of this variables must be numeric.
+The class of this variable must be numeric.
     - **length_100h:** The length of the sampling transect for 100-hour fuels in either meters or feet.
-The class of this variables must be numeric.
+The class of this variable must be numeric.
     - **slope:** The slope of the transect in percent (not the slope of the plot).
 This column is OPTIONAL.
 However, it is important to correct for the slope effect on the horizontal length of